 Maximum LVR requirements

 Most lenders will have an LVR threshold that loans cannot exceed.
-If the loan amount is too much relative to the vehicle, your lender might require a deposit to reduce the loan amount, and bring down the LVR.
+If the loan required is too much relative to the vehicle, your lender might require a deposit to reduce the loan amount and bring down the LVR.

 As with any loan, your lender will do due diligence on your background, particularly your credit history.
 High LVR loans mean defaulting can put lenders in a tough spot, so they are likely to be even more rigorous when assessing loans with no deposit.
 If you have a history of unpaid bills and late repayments on other debts, it might suggest to your lender that giving you a loan without a deposit would be an unacceptable risk.